Costly Information, Entry, and Credit Access

 University of Pennsylvania - The Wharton School

-Using a theoretical model that incorporates asymmetric information and differing comparative advantages among lenders, this paper analyzes the impact of lender entry on credit access.
-The model shows that lender entry has the potential to create a segmented market.
-This segmentation increases credit access for those firms targeted by the new lenders but potentially reduces credit access for all other firms.
+Using a theoretical model that incorporates asymmetric information and differing comparative advantages among lenders, this paper analyzes the impact of lender entry on credit access and aggregate net output.
+The model shows that lender entry has the potential to create a segmented market that increases credit access for those firms targeted by the new lenders but potentially reduces credit access for all other firms.
 The overall impact on net output depends on the distribution of firms, the relative costs of lenders, and the cost of acquiring information.
 The model provides new insights into the evidence regarding foreign lenders’ entry into emerging markets.

 Keywords: Asymmetric Information, Competition, Credit, Financial Liberalization